 As the landscape turns golden-orange and the sun sets earlier in the evening, a romantic escape will lift your spirits and suffuse you with the warm glow of love.
-Here are eight reasons why autumn holds the key to romance.
+Here are eight reasons why an autumn holiday holds the key to romance.

 1. Kicking up the colours of autumn

 Wrap up warm and spend an afternoon in the forest, enjoying the dazzling show that the autumn trees provide.
 As the rich golds and reds fall about you, and you kick your way through a carpet of leaves, you can't help but feel that romance is in the air.
 Stay at one of our forest locations and enjoy our self-led walks through the autumn woodland.

 The buckets and spades are gone, the deck chairs have been stacked and the ice cream van is putting up the shutters.
 Now is the time for a walk together along a deserted beach, before retreating into the welcoming warmth of a late-season café.

 Autumn adds atmosphere to the Gothic setting of Whitby in North Yorkshire, close to our cabins at Cropton and Keldy, while the autumn sunsets at the harbour town of Looe, near to Deerpark in Cornwall, are the very essence of romance.